Sr-0w/bwget/README.md

 # 🚀 bwget - Better Wget

 **bwget** is a minimalist yet powerful single-file downloader crafted in Python, designed to simplify and enhance your downloading experience.
-Inspired by the legendary GNU `wget`, bwget adds intuitive features, seamless torrent support, and sleek progress visuals—all within a compact script.
+Inspired by the legendary GNU `wget`, bwget adds intuitive features, seamless torrent support, and sleek progress visuals all within a compact script.

 ---